Minebea-Intec/IndicatorBrowser2/info.md

 # Version specific info

 > [!INFO]
-> this is a placeholder
+> this is a placeholder" "